theochem/chemtools/doc/sci_doc_local_linear.rst

 Also, integrating the linear electron density over all space results in :math:`N` which confirms that the density expression is properly normalized to the number of electrons.

-By rearranging the expression for linear electron density, it can be easily perceived as first-order Taylor expanssion of density around the :math:`\rho_{N_0}(\mathbf{r})` as the reference within the linear energy model, that is,
+By rearranging the expression for linear electron density, it can be easily perceived as first-order Taylor expansion of density around the :math:`\rho_{N_0}(\mathbf{r})` as the reference within the linear energy model, that is,

  .. math::